memtrip/eosreach-android/android/README.md

     - Integrate the create account api with Google play store items
 - airdropped tokens?

-- Remove the price from the button in create account if the product has been purchased but not used because of technical error
 - Populate the cast vote screen with the existing votes
 - stop the lazy loading from triggering multiple network requests
-- split the account strings into seperate files
+- split the account strings into separate files
 - fix the initial lag on pressing the import private key button
 - Implement collapsing header for AccountActivity
 - update balances after staking resources